awulkiew/temp-contributing/README.md

 or check them directly on GitHub.

 Lets say that you'd like to add some new feature.
 To reflect that, and because Boost is using the GitFlow branching model, you could name your branch `feature/example`.
-But choosing the name for a branch is really up to you since it won't be created in the original Boost.Geometry repository.
+Choosing the name for a branch is up to you since it won't be created in the original Boost.Geometry repository.

-Create new local branch:
+Create new local branch

     git branch feature/example
     git checkout feature/example

-Push it to your fork.
-This should create a remote branch for you
+push it to your fork

     git push -u my_fork feature/example

+This should create a remote branch for you.
 The `-u` switch also sets up the tracking of the remote branch.

 Now after running